pyenv/pyenv/README.md

 ### <a name="section_4.1"></a> 4.1 Version History

+**0.2.1** (October 1, 2011)

+* Changed the `rbenv` command to ensure that `RBENV_DIR` is always an absolute path.
+This fixes an issue where Ruby scripts using the `ruby-local-exec` wrapper would go into an infinite loop when invoked with a relative path from the command line.

 **0.2.0** (September 28, 2011)

 * Renamed `rbenv set-default` to `rbenv global` and `rbenv set-local`